A martingale approach to continuous-time marginal structural models: Observable processes and local independence

 \subsection{A martingale measure}

-As we have mentioned earlier, our samples will consist of paths of observable processes.
-These samples will be distributed according to some probability measure $P$ such that a given family of predictable and non negative processes define the jump intensities for $N^1, \dots, N^n$ with respect to $\F_t$.
+As we mentioned earlier, our samples will consist of paths of observable processes.
+These samples will be distributed according to some probability measure $P$ such that a given family of predictable and non-negative processes define the jump intensities for $N^1, \ldots, N^n$ with respect to $\F_t$.
 Since we assume that the observations are distributed according to $P$, we will refer to such a measure as an \textit{observational measure}.

-More formally, we let $\lambda^1, \dots, \lambda^n$ be non-negative $\F_t$-predictable processes and we assume that $P$ is a probability measure such that: \begin{enumerate} \item $P$ and $Q$ coincide on $\F_0$, \item $P \ll Q$, i.e. $P$ is absolutely continuous with respect to the Poisson measure, \item The equation
+More formally, we let $\lambda^1, \ldots, \lambda^n$ be non-negative $\F_t$-predictable processes and we assume that $P$ is a probability measure such that: \begin{enumerate}[(1)] \item[(1)] $P$ and $Q$ coincide on $\F_0$, \item[(2)] $P \ll Q$, i.e., $P$ is absolutely continuous with respect to the Poisson measure, \item[(3)] The equation

-defines a square integrable $P$-martingale with respect to $\mathcal F_t$ for every $i$. \end{enumerate} These properties characterize the probability measure $P$ uniquely if such a measure exists, \cite[Theorem III 1.26]{JacodShiryaev}.
+defines a square-integrable $P$-martingale with respect to $\mathcal F_t$ for every $i$. \end{enumerate} These properties characterize the probability measure $P$ uniquely if such a measure exists, \cite{JacodShiryaev}, Theorem III 1.26.